blackcoffe69/Global-terror-report/README.md

 The treemap shows the target type with the nationalities involes:

-1. Vechile has the total of 1270 nationalities that were attacked in a vehicle
+1. Vehicle has a total of 1270 nationalities that were attacked in vehicle
-2. Soldier has the lowest of 4nationalities attacked
+2. Soldier has the lowest of nationalities attacked

 ### Total by month and year :